tbreuss/pdo/README.md

 // outputs 8
 ```

-Prepare and execute an SQL statement without placeholders, and fetch all.
+Prepare and execute an SQL statement without placeholders, and fetch all rows from the result set.

 ```php
 $sql = "SELECT name, color FROM fruits WHERE color = 'green' ORDER BY name";